Ludumberg/szurubooru-vr/README.md

 It contains only:
 - A modified template file copied directly from the Szurubooru GitHub page
 - Nginx configuration file
-- A standalone VR player HTML file
+- VR player HTML file

 ## AI usage
 For the sake of transparency I wish to inform that a vast majority of the code was created with the help of LLMs.
 I have done my utmost to test everything before uploading the repository.
 I initially employed these tools as a way for me to create a VR player for myself, as I am but a simple gooner and not a developer.
 I thought I am probably not the only one who'd have a usecase for an easy VR player in Szurubooru, which is why I am uploading it for the three other people who'd use it.